Are you trying to find your saved drafts in WordPress?

 Can’t find the missing draft in your WordPress ‘Trash’ folder?

 Another option is to check your WordPress database.
 You can’t recover the deleted draft using this method, but you can get its content.

 Once you do, then you can copy and paste it into a new draft in your WordPress admin area.

 This method is more advanced, so it isn’t recommended for absolute beginners.

 If you decide to go ahead with this method, then it’s a good idea to create a backup.
 Backups allow you to quickly restore your WordPress site in case something bad was to happen.

 Plus, you can easily create backups with a WordPress plugin.
 You can see our expert pick of the best WordPress backup plugins to get started.

 To reach your WordPress database, you’ll first need to log into your web hosting account.
 This is usually supplied by your WordPress hosting provider.

-For example, if you’re a Bluehost customer then you just need to log into your cPanel dashboard.
+For example, if you are a Bluehost customer, then you just need to log in to your cPanel dashboard.

 Once you’ve logged into your control panel, look for any ‘phpMyAdmin’ settings.
 For Bluehost customers, you need to click on Advanced » phpMyAdmin in the left-hand menu.